 Begin with a Story

-- As a published author and poet, one of her poems was made into a video and presented at “The Just Listening Event” by The Missouri Arts Council in 2016.
+- A video representation of an original poem was presented at “The Just Listening Event” by The Missouri Arts Council.

 - Selected three years running to be included in the National Poetry Celebration Anthology by the Raritan Valley Federation of Libraries.

 - One of her poem’s was selected by the Greater Lehigh Valley’s Writers Group (GLVWG) Anthology titled “Rewriting the Past.”

 - Judy is currently working to make “Amazing Petunia’s Adventures” into a children’s animation series.